 How many times have I heard from witnesses to bullying, as well as friends, business colleagues and family members that know the bully personally, who say “yeah, so and so is a real jerk.”
 But there is nothing they will do about it (and later, when you ask for their support, they deny having agreed with you at all).

-Here is my short list of bully categories in no particular order of offense, although I find children who bully other children to be the worst bully offense of them all.
-Please feel free to comment with other categories.
+Here is my shortlist of bully categories in no particular order of offense, although I find children who bully other children to be the worst bully offense of them all.
+Please feel free to comment on other categories.

 Children Who Bully

 Airline/Flight Attendant Bully

 Business Colleague Bully